-- Window fans also offer localized airflow but can be inserted into certain window frames and utilize outdoor air to cool a room moreso than a traditional fan would, depending on the temperature.
-However, these fans need to be removed when it gets cold out and can might cause leaks when it rains.
+- Window fans also offer localized airflow but can be inserted into certain window frames and utilize outdoor air to cool a room more so than a traditional fan would, depending on the temperature.
+However, these fans need to be removed when it gets cold out and can cause leaks when it rains.

-- Table fans are standard, personal fans that sit on a desk or table.
-They typically stand about two feet high.
-“This fan is great to have at eye level, can be bought at an affordable price and is a standard way of cooling you while sitting at a desk, lying in bed or even sitting on a couch,” says Brandi Andrews, founder of National Air Warehouse.
+- Table fans or desk fans are standard, personal fans that sit on a desk or table.
+They typically stand about 2 feet high.
+“This fan is great to have at eye level, can be bought at an affordable price and is a standard way of cooling you while sitting at a desk, lying in bed or even sitting on a couch,” noted Brandi Andrews, founder of National Air Warehouse.

-- Handheld fans will not cool as much as a table fan but they are cordless and can be directed wherever you’d like.
+- Handheld fans will not cool as much as a table fan, but they are cordless and can be directed wherever you’d like.
 They fit into your hand as well as your pocket.
-“Take the cool air with you out of the house and on a walk,” Andrew adds, “and you can purchase them for an affordable price.”
+“Take the cool air with you out of the house and on a walk,” Andrew added, “and you can purchase them for an affordable price.”

 Features to look for in a fan

 Once you decide what type of fan you’re interested in, there are specific features the experts we consulted recommend keeping in mind.

 - Remote control.
 Get access to a cool breeze without having to move.
 “Remote controls have become a must-have for many fan buyers, no matter if it’s a ceiling fan or stand up fan,” said Andrews.

 - Smart controls.
 Sophisticated fans can connect to voice-activated smart devices for hands-free use as well as to your smartphone for air quality reports and additional features.